Google March 2026 Core Update

 What changed in the March 2026 core update

-Information Gain scoring rewards pages that add genuinely new information to a topic.
-If your page says the same thing as every other result, it now gets actively demoted.
+Information Gain scoring rewards pages that add new information to a topic.
+If your page says the same thing as every other result, it now gets demoted.
 Google is no longer just looking for relevance.
 It is looking for additionality.

 What survived